symbolicdata/symbolicdata.github.io/OntoWiki.md

 title: OntoWiki
 ---

+### The OntoWiki

+**OntoWiki** is a tool providing support for agile, distributed knowledge engineering scenarios.

+It facilitates the visual presentation of a knowledge base as an information map, with different views on instance data.
+It enables intuitive authoring of semantic content, with an inline editing mode for editing RDF content, similar to WYSIWIG for text documents.

+[OntoWiki](http://aksw.org/Projects/OntoWiki.html) is one of the man projects of the [Agile Knowledge Engineering and Semantic Web (AKSW) Group](http://aksw.org).

+-  More Information how to [use the OntoWiki](Using.Ontowiki.md "wikilink") within your own projects.

+#### The OntoWiki Problem sheet

+##### There are several security problems with bot attacks reported

 **2014-04-14, Natanael Arndt**

 And we hat the same problem with aksw.org two month ago.
 The 4 steps, Konrad wrote are the same which I think were the reason for the aksw.org data lose.
 I could see the bot requests in the apache log. ...